-The GPSM team is responsible for maintaining compliance policies and processes specifically for suppliers and contractors throughout our network.
-GPSM employs its Sustainable Supply Chain Management framework to offer comprehensive guidance aimed at effectively preventing risk during the sourcing and contract award process, managing risk with established suppliers and enhancing ESG awareness and performance within the supply chain.
+GPSM and local procurement teams are responsible for implementing processes to identify, assess and manage third-party risks throughout the supply chain, including human rights risks, and foster adherence by suppliers (vendors, service providers and contractors) to the commitments and principles set forth in CAE's Human Rights Policy and CAE's Supplier and Business Partner Code of Conduct throughout our network.
+GPSM employs its Sustainable Procurement Policy to offer comprehensive guidance aimed at effectively preventing risk during the sourcing and contract award process, managing risk with established suppliers and enhancing sustainability awareness and performance within the supply chain.